 Every Communications Hub shall be configured to act as the single OTA Server on its HAN.

-ESME and GSME shall be configured to act as an OTA Client.
-The ESME shall use the ‘Image Notify’ Command sent by the OTA Server to inform it that a new firmware image is available.
+ESME, GSME, HCALCS and PPMID shall be configured to act as an OTA Client.
+The ESME, HCALCS and PPMID shall use the ‘Image Notify’ Command sent by the OTA Server to inform it that a new firmware image is available.
 The GSME shall use the notification flags mechanism whereby a flag shall be set by the OTA Server to inform it that a new firmware image is available when requested.

 The Communications Hub shall:

 as required by CHTS, have the capability to store one GSME OTA Upgrade Image and one ESME OTA Upgrade Image; and

-overwrite an image with a subsequently delivered image for the same Device type unless:
+overwrite an ESME / GSME image with a subsequently delivered image for the same Device type unless:

 the subsequently delivered image has Force Replace = 0x00; and